colindembovsky/pipelines-as-code/readme.md

 ![Debug Value](images/pipeline-var-run1.png "Default value in a run")

-> **Tip**: If the pipeline is not manually queued, but triggered, the pipeline variable defaults to the value that you specify in the parameter.
+> **Tip**: If the pipeline is not manually queued, but triggered, any pipeline variables default to the value that you specify in the parameter when you create it.

 If we update the value when we queue the pipeline to `release`, of course the log reflects the new value: